 The checkpoint in Paris was at the café Le Réveil-Matin in the suburb of Montgeron, which is where the first ever Tour de France started in 1903.
 The leaders passed through in the middle of the first night.
 The majority of the people coming from Calais then battled a stiff headwind all morning coming towards Paris while those coming from the west had a slightly easier time with the weather.
 The remnants of Hurricane Bertha caught up with many riders that afternoon, causing wild winds and heavy rainstorms.

-To get to the second checkpoint, which was again at the top of the mighty Stelvio Pass in Italy, almost everyone headed for the flatter lands between the Jura and Vosges mountains, which brought them through Basel, Switzerland.
+To get to the second checkpoint, which like in the first edition of the race, was at the top of the mighty Stelvio Pass in Italy, almost everyone headed for the flatter lands between the Jura and Vosges mountains, which brought them through Basel, Switzerland.
 One rider went much further south, through Dijon and around Lake Geneva.
 Anyone who followed the first edition of the race was not surprised that the name of the rider who seemed to be off course was Mikko Mäkipää.
 Mikko had won the Spirit of the Race award in 2013 for taking a far more interesting route than anyone else and still reaching Istanbul in a very respectable time.
 This year, Mikko rode down to Lake Como in Italy, but just missed the last ferry crossing of the day that would have allowed him to visit the Madonna del Ghisallo church, which is dedicated to the patron saint of cyclists.

 Most other people took a route through northern and eastern Switzerland to the Stelvio Pass, although a few people went via Austria.
 Similar to the previous year, the leaders climbed the high pass in the dry, but the majority of riders faced several hours of rain in the mountains and temperatures that went below 0 degrees C on the Stelvio overnight, and not much above that during the day.
 Just like the previous year, one rider didn’t realize that he needed to climb the pass from the east, and when he was informed of this at the summit, he chose to do the climb a second time from the correct side to get the control stamp.

-To get to the third checkpoint at Mt Lovćen in Montenegro on the Adriatic coast, the field split into two very different trajectories.
+To get to the third checkpoint at Mt Lovćen above Kotor Bay in Montenegro on the Adriatic coast, the field split into two very different trajectories.
 One group stayed on land and rode through Slovenia and Croatia on or near the Adriatic Sea, while the other group went down the Italian coast to take an overnight ferry from Ancona to Split.
 All of the lead riders took the land-based route, but in the end those taking the ferry across the Adriatic tended to be faster than those who went overland.

 The previous year’s winner, Kristof Allegaert, had built up quite a lead, but took a forbidden ferry that was a shortcut across the mouth of Kotor Bay instead of taking the road around it.
 He was fortunate that this was not far from Mount Lovćen, so when he was informed of his mistake at the checkpoint, he was able to descend, rectify his error, and re-do the climb.
 This lost him about 5 hours total but he was still in the lead.